-The report has been split into two sections: The Directors' Remuneration Policy, which sets out the policy on the remuneration of the Executive Directors and NEDs, and an Annual Report on Remuneration, which discloses the directors' remuneration for the year ended 31 March 2018.
-The 2016 AGM approved the Directors' Remuneration Policy and the 2016 and 2017 AGM's approved the Annual Report on Remuneration.
-The Remuneration Committee will keep the policy under review to ensure that it remains appropriate to the delivery of long term value for all stakeholders.
+The report has been split into two sections: The Directors' Remuneration Policy, which sets out the policy on the remuneration of the Executive Directors and NEDs, and an Annual Report on Remuneration, which discloses the directors' remuneration for the year ended 31 March 2019.
+The 2016 AGM approved the Directors' Remuneration Policy and the 2016, 2017 and 2018 AGM's approved the Annual Report on Remuneration.
+The Remuneration Committee has kept the policy under review to ensure that it remains appropriate to the delivery of long-term value for all stakeholders.
+At the 2019 AGM, shareholders will have an opportunity to vote on the policy.
 The policy is set out below and took effect from the 2016 AGM.
-Overall, the Remuneration Committee believes that the policy remains appropriate and, accordingly, it has decided not to make any changes for 2018.
+Overall, the Remuneration Committee believes that the policy remains appropriate and, accordingly, it has decided not to make any changes to the policy being put forward for shareholder approval in 2019.